 - Avionic Testing

-- Shielding materials, components, filters, capacitors, paints, gaskets, windows etc.
+- Shielding materials, components, paints, gaskets, windows etc.

 - We also offer customized solutions, with extremely fast delivery!

 Out of all the EMC testing types, this is the most common one.
 You measure the strength of unwanted or unintended electromagnetic emissions to ensure they are within permitted tolerances.

 You’ll want testing equipment that can rotate the tested object freely.
 This is because your unintended electromagnetic emissions do not radiate outwards in a uniform sphere.
 They spike outward only in certain angles.
 To find out all these emissions, the equipment has to have great maneuverability for the product and the surrounding antenna.